deltachat/deltachat-core/README.md

 Some hints:

-- Regard the header files in the `src`-directory as a documentation; we've marked the parts that can be used as "public" there.
+- Regard the header files in the `src`-directory as a documentation; mrmailbox.h is a good starting point

-- Functions ending with an underscore should be treated as library-private and should normally not be used by the library user.
+- Headers may cointain headlines as "library-private" - stull following there is not meant to be used by the library user.

 - For objects, C-structures are used.
 If not mentioned otherwise, you can read the members here directly.